All About Chess Pieces (Symbolism, Shape & Design)

 What were Chess Pieces First Made Of?

-The earliest known artefacts identifiable as chess pieces where made of Ivory and found in Uzbekistan.
-Since then, Felt based carved or lathe turned wooden pieces are common, whilst Stone, Resin and Plastics are used today.
+The earliest known artifacts identifiable as chess pieces were made of Ivory and found in Uzbekistan.
+Since then, Felt based carved or lathe-turned wooden pieces are common, whilst Stone, Resin and Plastics are used today.

-Regardless of what shape your chessmen are or what they may symbolise, playing a chess game with a great quality chess set of any material is an experience like no other.
+Regardless of what shape your chessmen are or what they may symbolize, playing a chess game with a great quality chess set of any material is an experience like no other.

 ChessQuestions.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk or Amazon.ca

 You Want to be a BETTER CHESS PLAYER but Don’t Know Where to Start

 Everyone knows that chess is a challenging game.
 Even the best players in the world continue to learn and improve their skills.

 Garry Kasparov’s Masterclass Chess Course is the perfect solution for you.
 In this course, Garry will teach you his favorite openings and advanced tactics, so that you can develop your instincts and philosophy as a chess player.
 With over 20 hours of video lessons, this course is guaranteed to make you a stronger player.